-- Supply chains linked to the catering and cleaning provisions because of our trust's use of external contractors. - Supply chains linked to the manufacture of IT equipment and school uniforms, as a consequence of our trust's use of external suppliers to provide items and the likelihood that supplies are manufactured overseas.
+- Supply chains linked to catering because of our trust's use of external contractors. - Supply chains linked to the manufacture of IT equipment and school uniforms because of our trust's use of external suppliers to provide items and the likelihood that supplies are manufactured overseas.